Automattic/knox/Readme.md

 });
 ```

-Both `putFile` and `putStream` will stream the file to S3 instead of reading it
+Note that both `putFile` and `putStream` will stream to S3 instead of reading
-in to memory, so they are a much better choice than our original code in most
-cases.
+into memory, which is great.

 ### GET